donaldRwilliams/BGGM/README.md

 general approaches for Bayesian inference: (1) estimation (Williams 2018) and (2) hypothesis testing (Williams and Mulder 2019).
-The key distinction is that the former focuses on either the posterior or posterior predictive distribution, whereas the latter focuses on model comparison with the Bayes factor.
+The key distinction is that the former focuses on either the posterior or posterior predictive distribution (Gelman, Meng, and Stern 1996; see section 5 in Rubin 1984) , whereas the latter focuses on model comparison with the Bayes factor (Jeffreys 1961; Kass and Raftery 1995).

 ## Installation